rufik/LaCrosse_ITPlus_Reader/linux_stuff/README.txt

 If you need to stop application, just press CTRL+C or send SIGINT signal using kill:
     $ kill -SIGING <pid>

+If you need to dump sensors state, just send SIGUSR1 signal and see dump.log file:
+    $ kill -SIGUSR1 <pid>

 Getting data from my application
 There is simple client app written in C (for simplicity), which you can use to grab data from my "server" application.
 Just run it loke this: